Introduction

 Informed Consent

 Informed consent is a process that provides potential participants with detailed information about the study, including its purpose, duration, required procedures, risks, benefits, and alternatives.
-This ensures that participants can make an informed decision about their involvement.
+This ensures participants can make an informed decision about their involvement.

 Risk vs. Benefit